RicardoHHHHH/SPSNP/README.md

 ---

-## Molecular Decoration
+## Post-Modification

 Codes are in **decoration**.
-This folder contains scripts for **molecular post-modification**, enabling the exploration of structural variants beyond the original reaction outputs.
+This folder contains scripts for applying **rule-based post-modification**, such as hydroxylation, epoxidation, or double-bond migration.
+These transformations mimic common biosynthetic modifications and are systematically applied to high-scoring candidate molecules, thereby expanding the predicted chemical space and generating structurally diverse natural product derivatives.

 ---